Lispl-Wicht/Portaclish/README.md

   community beyond Common Lisp integrates much more.
-* The lingering sound of [Lemonodor-fame](http://lemonodor.com/), I now discovered as I asked myself today (8 October 2025): "Btw, what actually *is* 'Lemonodor fame'?"
-A nice impression of the early 2000s Lisp community which created SLIME.
+* The lingering sound of [Lemonodor-fame](http://lemonodor.com/), I now discovered as I asked myself today (8 October 2025): "Btw, what actually *is* 'Lemonodor'?"
+I thought of lemon scent, or something in Middle Earth?
+But it's a nice impression of the early 2000s Lisp community which created SLIME.